Arcachofo/SimulIDE-Knowledge-Base/1-Circuit/Components/04-Passive/1-Resistors/Resistor Dip.md

 ## Description:

-Group of resistors in a DIP configuration.
+Set of resistors in a DIP configuration.

 ---